preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 + **User can select language**: Select this option to enable language selection by the user creating the site.
 + **Time Zones**: Select the correct time zone here.
 + **User can select time zone**: Select this option to enable time zone selection by the user creating the site.
-+ **Welcome Page**: Choose to link to a Sharepoint site or to Microsoft Teams.
++ **Welcome Page**: Choose to link to a SharePoint site or to Microsoft Teams.
 + **Privacy**: Decide if the Group should be Private or Public.

-Sharepoint Team Site
+SharePoint Team Site
 ------------------------------------------------------------
 For a Sharepoint Team Site, these settings are available for Setup: